greenelab/deep-review/sections/03_categorize.md

 systems, indifferent and scattered use of health information standards, and controlled terminologies makes combining and comparison of data across systems challenging [@doi:10.1016/j.jbi.2014.10.006].
 Further diversity arises from variation in languages, healthcare practices, and demographics.
-Merging EHR gathered in different systems (and even under different assumptions) is challenging [@doi:10.1007/978-3-319-44839-8].
+Merging EHRs gathered in different systems (and even under different assumptions) is challenging [@doi:10.1007/978-3-319-44839-8].